-At Foundation Repair Solutions, we’ve developed a system over the years to fix the foundation issues in homes old and new.
+At Foundation Repair Solutions, we've developed a structured system over the years to fix a variety of foundation issues in homes, either slab or pier & beam as well as both old and new homes.

 Shrubs, plants and other vegetation are removed from work areas.
 Tarps and plywood are placed around your home to protect the surrounding lawn.